-Raghurajpur is 12Km from Puri on Bhubaneswar road in 203 National highway, near Chandanpur.
-Raghurajpur - the artisans’ village, is a living museum itself.
-Every household has a painter and can show you lavishly painted, the age-old tradition paintings on canvas, skil (tassar) and other varieties like Pattachitra, papiermache, masks, stone idols, sculptures, wooden idils and toys and many more.
+Tourist places near, Raghurajpur is 12Km from Puri on Bhubaneswar road in NH-203, near Chandanpur.
+Raghurajpur - the artisans' village, is a living museum itself.
+Every household has a painter and can show you lavishly painted, the age-old tradition paintings on Canvas, Silk (Tassar) and other varieties like Pattachitra, Papiermache, Masks, Stone Idols, Sculptures, Wooden Idols, Toys and many more.

 The recently drawn mural paintings on the house walls are a step forward to make impression about survival of the past glory.
 One can contact any house in this village for the painting.
 The village ambience is also heart touching.
 This is a Heritage Craft Village of Odisha.

 At a distance of 17 Km from Puri, ahead of Chandanpur, Sakhigopal-also known as Sakhigopal Satyabadi is famous for the shrine of Lord Krishna.
 Although the Sakhigopal temple was built during the 19th century, the legend has it that the Krishna image was brought here by King Prataprudra Dev after his victory over Kanchi (South India).

 The life-size image is standing with flute and Radha is standing on the left side.
 The images are very beautiful and impressive.
 The temple is just like a miniature temple of the Lord Jagannath.
 Sakhigopal is also important as it was one of the educational centres during the 19th and 20th centuries.